-Entry requirements – GCSE grade 5 in maths, grade 5 in English language and grade 5 in English literature
+Entry requirements – GCSE grade 5 in English language and grade 5 in English literature

 ‘English literature A’s historicist approach to the study of literature rests upon reading texts within a shared context.
 Working from the belief that no text exists in isolation but is the product of the time in which it was produced, English literature A encourages students to explore the relationships that exist between texts and the contexts within which they are written, received and understood.’

 “I loved being able to read the classics that I’d always heard about.
 I get swept away to different places and different times in history.
 It doesn’t feel as though this is work – it’s enjoyment.
 I love being able to sit around and talk about books.
 They’re not lessons – it’s like being at a book club.”

 In year one, under the theme ‘love through the ages’, students are able to study and analyse a variety of unseen extracts, from an assortment of novels and from different historical periods.
 Two classic novels are studied at greater depth and compared – at least one pre-1900 text will be included to ensure historical coverage.
 All genres of literature will be covered, including one Shakespeare play and a collection of classic poetry.

 In year two, the revised subject content continues to keep a strong focus on advanced literary studies and the reading of major literary genres through the historicist’s lens.
 The content studied in year one will be developed and reviewed, so as to meet the demands of A Level questions.
 Students also have the challenge of completing a non-exam assessment, an independent critical study based on novels – of their choice – across time.